There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Conservation Biology major sequence
+- Level 3 core unit in the Conservation Biology; Wildlife Conservation major sequences

 - Level 3 elective

-- Students are able to (1) gain an understanding of current issues in wildlife conservation and management in Australia and elsewhere; (2) critically discuss the causes and effects of population decline and expansion of wildlife; (3) identify methods of managing threatened or pest species and understand the limitations of those strategies; (4) gain experience in a field-based research project and explain the rationale for the work, the methodology, results and management implications; and (5) present information clearly and logically in spoken and written formats.
+Students are able to (1) gain an understanding of current issues in wildlife conservation and management; (2) critically discuss the causes and consequences of both population decline and expansion; (3) identify methods of managing threatened or pest species and understand the limitations of those strategies; (4) gain experience in a field-based research project and explain the rationale for the work, the methodology, results and management implications; and (5) present information clearly and logically in both spoken and written formats.

-- Typically this unit is assessed in the following ways: (1) a team debate (10 per cent); (2) a case study presentation and written report (20 per cent); (3) a field work written report (20 per cent); and (4) a two-hour examination (50 per cent).
+Indicative assessments in this unit are as follows: (1) a team debate (10 per cent); (2) writing and presentation of reports (40 per cent); and (3) a two-hour examination (50 per cent).
 Further information is available in the unit outline.

 - Unit Coordinator(s)